Cross-country lines of the Glasgow and South Western Railway: Galston, Newmilns and Darvel

 The GPK&AR opened its branch line from Hurlford (on the Kilmarnock - Mauchline line) to Galston on 9 August 1848.
 On 20 May 1850 that line was extended to Newmilns; it was built as a double track line, but this was obviously an overprovision, and a reduction to single track was soon ordered.
 In the 1870s the people of Darvel petitioned the G&SWR for extension of the line to their town; at that time the G&SWR declined, but in 1891 there was a change of heart when it was said that the Caledonian Railway (CR) was interested in extending into G&SWR territory from the east, and powers to extend were obtained.
 The line was opened to Darvel on 1 June 1896.

 The Caledonian Railway built a line from Strathaven, where there were extensive mineral deposits, to Darvel; it opened on 1 May 1905.
-There were sensitivities about the CR entering Ayrshire due to a non-encroachment agreement, and the authorising Act gave the G&SWR the option of purchasing the section from Darvel to the county boundary, where exchange sidings were supposed to be built.
+There were sensitivities about the CR entering Ayrshire due to a non-encroachment agreement, and the authorising act of Parliament gave the G&SWR the option of purchasing the section from Darvel to the county boundary, where exchange sidings were supposed to be built.
 The CR had running powers to Troon Harbour.

-The G&SWR obtained Parliamentary authority was obtained on 15 August 1904 for the transfer of the section from Darvel to the Ayrshire - Lanarkshire county boundary.
+The G&SWR obtained an act of Parliament giving authority was obtained on 15 August 1904 for the transfer of the section from Darvel to the Ayrshire - Lanarkshire county boundary.
 It was passed from the CR to the G&SWR.
 From 1 May 1905 passenger trains ran from Darvel to Strathaven, operated alternately for six months at a time by the CR and the G&SWR.
 Passing through a long extent of almost unpopulated territory, the passenger service was seriously loss-making, and attempts to run a mixed train were prohibited by the Board of Trade; the service was intermittently suspended, and was never successful.
 It finished operation on 1 September 1939, but the stations on the line had already been closed from September to November 1909, and from January 1917 to December 1922.
 A Darvel to Kilmarnock passenger service ran until 6 April 1964.